alephnode/alephnode/src/pages/06-optimizing-site-performance/index.md

 </script>
 ```

+After a simple check for browser compatibility, we register the service worker and print a message to the console confirming its success.

 With my service worker written and the file referenced in _index.html_, I'm ready to deploy this site and see the results.

 For a simple, reliable SPA deployment with easy /index.html fallback policies for our static routes, we're going to use <a href="https://www.netlify.com/" target="_blank">Netlify</a>.
+It also gives us https out of the box, which we'll need to implement our service worker.

 _Note: If you're following along, you'll want to_ <a href="https://app.netlify.com/signup" target="_blank">_create an account_</a> _on Netlify's site and_ <a href="https://www.netlify.com/docs/cli/" target="_blank">_install their cli tools_</a> _before continuing._